leedongyol/swmap/README.markdown

 ## Development and Testing

+Tests are written with [QUnit](http://qunitjs.com/cookbook/).
 To run the tests for swmap, open test.html in your web browser.

 To run jslint on the project locally, pull down [jslint](https://github.com/reid/node-jslint) on npm and run it on `swmap.js`.